 You can control what the user sees by listing the chosen items and if required can choose a default value.
-A maximum of 10 items can be added to a Radio group.

-For information about the fields and their limitations, see Dropdown on page 45.
+For information about the fields and their limitations, see Dropdown on page 51.

 Radio group example

 The example below shows a radio group where the user has to choose between three options.